1.6. Status and Error Logging

 • Returns zero if successful, or non-zero if an error occur.

-SUNDIALS also includes several example codes that demonstrate how to use the logging interface via the C API.
+Alternatively, the following examples demonstrate how to use the logging interface via the C API:

 examples/arkode/CXX_serial/ark_analytic_sys.cpp